BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 - Volume actions (if Display volume on key is enabled).

 ### I keep having to authenticate my account
-This is a known issue if you are running Stream Deck as admin.
-Running Stream Deck as administrator is strongly discouraged.
+This is a known issue if you are running Stream Deck as administrator.
+Doing this is strongly discouraged.
 It's firstly a security risk as it allows 3rd party plugins to run as administrator.
 Secondly, it is known to cause various issues in saving plugin settings as well as losing authentication tokens.

 ## Device / playlist
 ### The device dropdown is empty